Mateo-Abribat/Workshop-Expo-1-2/README.md

 Now that you have stored the content of the `TextInput`,

-1. Display the submitted content in a separate screen.
+1. Display the submitted content in a separate screen using the [`React Navigation`](https://reactnavigation.org/docs/getting-started/) library.
 2. Add the ability to edit and delete the submitted content.